bd28/10xeos/eos-initial-overview.md

 ## Questions?

 If you have questions about EOS, the implementation, or what to expect, please reach out to me directly.
 I'm committed to making this implementation successful and want to ensure everyone feels confident and prepared.

 ---

-## What This Means for You

-This implementation will require:
-- **Full participation** in the kickoff session
-- **Commitment to weekly L10 meetings** starting immediately after
-- **Active engagement** in building and refining our processes
-- **Patience** as we learn and improve together

-**This is a team effort that will only succeed with everyone's full engagement.**

----